 To accompany the news, Harvey has shared the demo version of “Down by the Water” a few weeks early.
 Despite being the rough version, it still has plenty of oomph to it and, of course, highlights her signature, scratchy drawl.
 Stream it after the jump.

-Harvey’s last full-length of entirely new material came with The Hope Six Demolition Project in 2016.
-More recently, she contributed a cover of Nick Cave and the Bad Seeds’ “Red Right Hand” to the latest season of Peaky Blinders, as well as penned six new songs for the UK mini-series The Virtues.
+It’s been four years since Harvey last released an album, her excellent but unexpected 2016 full-length The Hope Six Demolition Project.
+Since then, she covered Nick Cave and the Bad Seeds’ song “Red Right Hand” for the latest season of Peaky Blinders and wrote six new tracks for the UK mini-series The Virtues.

 Pre-orders for both To Bring You My Love and the Demos release are currently available on vinyl and CD.

 - Lady A Issues New Statement: "I Will Not Allow Lady Antebellum to...
 Look 'Woke' to Their Fans"

 - Alex Trebek Once Unknowingly Ate Five Hash Brownies and Woke Up at a Friend's House Three Days Later

 - Great White Plays Coronavirus Concert With No Social Distancing

 - Trapt's New Album Only Sells 600 Copies in First Week, Band Says It's Fake News